arvie993/Datawarehouse/README.md

 There is one fact table(songplays) and four dimension tables(songs,users,artists and time)

 ## Steps to implement a database on Redshift
 1. Write out the CREATE/DROP SQL statements for each table in sql_queries.py
 2. Create a Redshift cluster and an IAM role
 3. Input the necessary information(Host,DB name,DB User,DB Password,DB Port) in the dwh.cfg file which will allow us to input the variables into the create_tables.py so that we can connect to the postgres database
-4.The Copy logic must be written out so the S3 data is moved into a staging table on Redshift.
+4. The Copy logic must be written out so the S3 data is moved into a staging table on Redshift.
-5.Insert Queries must be written for each of the tables(must perform the necessary joins and transformation to some columns as needed to get the data in the right format)
+5. Insert Queries must be written for each of the tables(must perform the necessary joins and transformation to some columns as needed to get the data in the right format)
-6.Run the etl.py and create_tables.py
+6. Run the etl.py and create_tables.py
-7.Try to query data and see if you get the expected results
+7. Try to query data and see if you get the expected results
 8. Delete the redshift cluster if queries return as expected